 US-1 - This exam only partially fulfills the CSU American Institutions graduation requirement.

 The University of California currently does not accept CLEP examinations.

 Defense Activity for Non-Traditional Education Support (DANTES)

-Victor Valley College will award credit toward the Associate Degree for suitably validated military service training including military service schools and DANTES test scores.
-A standard guide to the evaluation of educational experiences in the armed service is used in evaluating military service school training.
+Victor Valley College will award credit toward the Associate Degree for suitably validated military service training, including military service schools and DANTES test scores.
+A standard guide to evaluating educational experiences in the armed service is used in evaluating military service school training.

 College credit earned through military service schools will appear on the student’s transcript as unit credit only, without an indication of grades.
 Credit evaluations are made after the student has completed at least 12 units at VVC.
 Successful completion of DANTES Subject Standardized Tests (DSSTs), using American Council on Education (ACE) guidelines, will result in credit applied toward the Associate Degree.